I don’t get to change my life up the point of finding out I had Cerebral Palsy at the age of 46, but I do get to reflect on a few things.

-Given my upbringing and environment I always assumed I wouldn’t amount to very much, because I wasn’t expected to have aspirations.
+It was assumed I wouldn’t amount to much; I wasn’t expected to have aspirations.
 My life was mapped out for marriage and children.
-And as I continued to live my life I still didn’t know what was wrong with me.
+And as I continued to live my life, I still didn’t know what was wrong with me.

-That my change of path with knowing ‘my birth was difficult’ 11 years ago opened the door on a diagnosis, my symptoms and The CP Diary.
+Knowing ‘my birth was difficult’ 11 years ago opened the door on a diagnosis, and The CP Diary.
 My mum paved the way for me to take new steps.